Uttaradit Airport: History

 In 1967, the Department of Civil Aviation begun the construction of Uttaradit Airport to help facilitate the transportation of personnel and materials.
 These operations helped construction of the Sirikit Dam.
 Additionally, the airport also facilitated the transportation of Italian engineers and construction supervisors for the Sirikit Dam.

+The 1968 National Economic and Social Development Plan earmarked the installation of three sets of Single-sideband modulation navigational equipment in Uttaradit and Loei airports.

-Commercial Use
+Commercial use

-Following the completion of the dam, the airport began offering one round-trip flight per day between Don Mueang and Uttaradit by Thai Airways.
+Following the completion of the dam in 1972, the airport began offering one round-trip flight per day between Don Mueang and Uttaradit by Thai Airways.
 The airport was upgraded to accommodate a control tower and passenger terminal.
 Later, the airport was merged with Thai Airways for commercial services.
-However, due to the decline of passenger traffic, the airline experienced money losses.
+Uttaradit Airport was equipped with a non-directional beacon.
+Due to the decline of passenger traffic, the airline experienced money losses.
 This led to flight services ceasing operations in 1975, with the airport closing.
 In the mid-1980s, the 33rd Ranger Regiment was stationed there.
 The old runway was mainly used by automotive technicians for driving training.